TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Physical device/embedded_device.md

 ```

 (the ssid and password are static variables)
-It can perform GET requests:

 This is the POST Request function: